NZR G class (1928): Introduction

-About 1913, General Manager E H Hiley considered the importing of ten articulated Garratt engines and ten Pacifics.
+About 1913, the General Manager E. H. Hiley considered the importing of ten articulated Garratt engines and ten Pacifics.
 With the success of the AB class and WAB class Pacifics no more was heard of Garratts.
 Then with the retirement in 1925 of the Chief Mechanical Engineer E E Gillon his successor G S Lynde invited Beyer, Peacock & Company of England to suggest a suitable Garrett for the NIMT, and they were then asked to quote for engines with either four or six cylinders.
 But the three six-cylinder engines were supplied "against their own better judgement.
 The influence of the London & North Eastern Railway three-cylinder enthusiasts (i.e. Lynde) was evident in this unwise decision."
 These engines had three cylinders (16.5 × 24 in) on each of the two set of engine frames, thus creating a 6-cylinder Garratt.
 The engines entered service in 1929.

 Walschaerts valve gear operated the outside cylinders with the inner third cylinder operated by a Gresley-Holcroft mechanism.
 The locomotives proved a disaster on the light NZR tracks.
 It has been suggested the most likely reason was that the engines were too powerful for the system and also the valve gear mechanisms were complicated.
 The design was most unusual in that the coal bunker was carried on an extension to the boiler frame rather than the normal Garratt positioning on the rear engine's frame.
 Unlike a Union Garratt the rear water tank was still mounted on the rear engine unit.

 The engines operated at 200 psi and delivered 51,580 lb of tractive effort which, on the lightly laid New Zealand tracks, proved to be too powerful for the drawbars on rolling stock and broken drawbars occurred wherever the engines ran.
 Further, the locomotives when hauling a full load, generated such intense heat in restricted tunnels, which are common in New Zealand, that crews disliked working them.
 Their large size driving wheels also made them unsuitable for the NIMT.

 The G class were mostly based at Ohakune and operated between Taihape and Ohakune on the NIMT.
 The central section of the NIMT of 93 miles (153 km) from Taumarunui to Taihape had been relaid with heavier 70 lb/yd (34.8 kg/m) rather than 53 lb/yd (26.3 kg/m) rails in 1901 for the introduction of the heavier NZR X class locomotives.